Lattice stability of ordered Au-Cu alloys in the warm dense matter regime: Abstract

 \section{Abstract}

-In the warm dense regime, where the electron temperature is increased to the same order of the Fermi temperature, the lattice stability of elemental metals depends on its electronic band structure as well as its crystal structure.
-It has been believed that the $d$ electron excitations yield the phonon hardening as in noble metals, whereas the crystal structure symmetry can prevent phonon hardening at a specific point in the Brillouin zone as in alkali metals.
-Here, we extend this concept to binary alloys (Au and Cu) in the L1$_0$ and L1$_2$ structures.
-By performing first principles calculations on phonon dispersions, we demonstrate that warm dense alloys in the L1$_0$ and L1$_2$ structures show phonon softening and hardening behaviors, respectively.
-This suggests that for the L1$_0$ the effect of crystal structure symmetry overcomes that of weakened electron screening due to the $d$ electron excitations.
+In the warm dense regime, where the electron temperature is increased to the same order of the Fermi temperature, the dynamical stability of elemental metals depends on its electronic band structure as well as its crystal structure.
+It has been known that phonon hardening occurs due to an enhanced internal pressure caused by electron excitations as in close-packed simple metals, whereas phonon softening occurs at a specific point in the Brillouin zone as in body-centered cubic metals.
+Here, we investigate the dynamical stability of binary ordered alloys (Au and Cu) in the L1$_0$ and L1$_2$ structures.
+By performing first principles calculations on phonon dispersions, we demonstrate that warm dense Au-Cu systems show phonon hardening behavior except the lowest frequency phonon mode at point R of AuCu in the L1$_0$ structure.
+We show that when a phonon mode is stabilized by long-range interatomic interactions at ambient condition, such a phonon will be destabilized by the short-range nature of the warm dense matters.